How is Drive Shack Inc.'s (NYSE: DS) stock expected to perform amid current market woes? - The Dwinnex

 Earnings Estimates

-The company has 2 analysts who recommend its stock at the moment.
+Its stock is currently analyzed by 2 different market analysts.
 On average, analysts expect EPS of -$0.12 for the current quarter, with a high estimate of -$0.11 and a low estimate of -$0.14, while EPS last year was -$0.11.
 The consensus estimate for the next quarter is -$0.15, with high estimates of -$0.15 and low estimates of -$0.16.

 Analysts are recommending an EPS of between -$0.61 and -$0.63 for the fiscal current year, implying an average EPS of -$0.62.
 EPS for the following year is -$0.44, with 2 analysts recommending between -$0.41 and -$0.48.